 Q. What’s your favourite part about your job?

-Tracy: People tell me I’m a lifesaver, as a nurse if is rewarding to be able to fix a problem and make people feel better fairly quickly relieving their pain and improving their hearing in just 10 minutes to 15 minutes.
-Sometimes people think that they need hearing aids and if they have hearing aids they think they arent working properly it is generally just wax.
+Tracy: People have told me that I’m a lifesaver, as a nurse it is so rewarding to be able to fix a problem and make people feel better fairly quickly by relieving their pain and improving their hearing in just 15 minutes.

 Q. What is your greatest mission?

 Tracy: My biggest goal is to improve well being and quality of life for people of all ages – it is vital to maintain correct ear health always.
 Excessive wax can affect an individuals ability to concentrate and hear as well as creating opportunity for infections to occur – overtime, wax can deteriorate these aspects of well being and result in isolation.

 Completed – 0416NAT Course for Australian Certification in Microsuction and Aural Hygiene